serokell/blog-posts/whats-that-typeclass-alternative/article.md

 isBob a = if a == "bob" then Just a else Nothing
 ```

-We can then compose these two functions like this:
+We can then compose them like this:

 ```haskell
 isAliceOrBob :: String -> Maybe String
 isAliceOrBob a =